avanshh99/rag_chatbot/README.md

 ## Overview

-A conversational AI assistant built with Streamlit and Google's Gemini API that answers questions about movies from the IMDB dataset.
+A conversational AI assistant built with Streamlit and Google's Gemini API that answers questions about movies from the IMDB dataset with different features

 **Key Features:**